MicroMouth-Marvels/MicroMouth--Marvels/README.md

 - Maryam Esmaeli

 ## References

+*References to some python codes for some statistical tests used*
 - M. Emile F. Apol, *Life Science & Technology, Hanze University of Applied Sciences, Groningen*(codes for Q-Q plot,MannWhitney test, AndersonDarling test )
-- Edwards AL: Note on the “correction for continuity” in testing the significance of the difference between correlated proportions.
-Psychometrika 1948, 13(3):185–187.

 *References on the use of mcnemars test*
 - Fagerland, M. W., Lydersen, S., & Laake, P. (2013).
 The McNemar test for binary matched-pairs data: Mid-p and asymptotic are better than exact conditional.
 Retrieved April 14, 2018, from http://www.biomedcentral.com/1471-2288/13/91
 - Gibbons, J. D., & Chakraborti, S. (2010).
 Nonparametric statistical inference.
 London: Chapman & Hall.
 - Wikipedia contributors.
 (2018, April 29).
 McNemar's test.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 12:24, August 15, 2018, from https://en.wikipedia.org/w/index.php?title=McNemar%27s_test&oldid=838855782
+- Edwards AL: Note on the “correction for continuity” in testing the significance of the difference between correlated proportions.
+Psychometrika 1948, 13(3):185–187.

 *References for biological concepts that this study was based on*
 1. Deo, P. N., & Deshmukh, R. (2019).
 Oral microbiome: Unveiling the fundamentals.
 Journal of oral and maxillofacial pathology : JOMFP, 23(1), 122–128. https://doi.org/10.4103/jomfp.JOMFP_304_18